 providing Effective representation for INDIVIDUALS, municipalities and Businesses

-Other than potential actions for personal injury, the firm no longer offers unlimited time free consultations except in the case of people covered by a legal referral plan program that our attorneys participate in.
+Please respect that our time is valuable and due to the present volume of work and demand for attorneys, other than potential actions for personal injury, the firm no longer offers unlimited time free consultations except in the case of people covered by a legal referral plan program that our attorneys participate in.

 You get what you pay for.
 A legal consultation is no exception to this rule.
 In a typical “free” consultation, you can expect to meet the attorney for 15-20 minutes to a half hour, during which time you give only basic information about yourself and your case, get a sense of how much it might cost to retain the attorney, and walk away with little useful information.